TomWindels/tesserakt/testing/bench/sparql/README.md

   Various properties that are specific to the JVM version of the benchmarking tool

-  --force-gc  Request the garbage collector to execute after every query execution
+  --force-gc                 Request the garbage collector to execute after every query execution --enable-memory-profiling  Enable memory profiling, writing additional output.
+Not useful when dealing with endpoints

 Options:
   -o, --output=<value>                   The output filepath to use